yubinkim04/ISYE4600_Final_Project/README.md

 part1: training with SVM and Random Forest models after TF-IDF vectorization.
 - estimated running time: 15m

 part2: training with LSTM with FastText vectorization.
+Download wiki-news-300d-1M.vec from this link: https://fasttext.cc/docs/en/english-vectors.html and put in the parent directly of the cloned directory to run part2 from scratch.
 - estimated running time: 30m

 part3: BERT(Transformer) with Catboost vectorization.